Angeles (band): First three albums (1984-1991)

 After signing to Mystic Records in 1984, they released their debut album We're no Angels; Hit Parader described the album as "a tight powerful collection of metal anthems" that "manages to elicit plenty of excitement on tracks such as 'Nasty Girls' and 'No Sugar Tonight'."
 The title of the album We're No Angels, was decided by Kevin DuBrow, vocalist of Quiet Riot.
 In 1984, Angeles opened up for Bon Jovi at the Reseda Country Club.
 Their second album Give It Up was released on the infamous Azra Records in 1986.
 In 1989, their third album Delivering the Goods was released on Ace Records.
 The band broke up in 1991, after releasing three albums.

 Reunion (1994-2011)

 In 1994, Angeles reformed with new singer Bryan Potter, Rhythm Guitarist Pat Schea (Schee), Bass Guitarist Marty Nelson and Drummer Chuck Landon "Isquith".
-Using footage from a sold-out show at The Roxy, two music videos were released: "Party Til Ya Puke" and "Forgotten Souls".eight years.
+Using footage from a sold-out show at The Roxy, two music videos were released: "Party Til Ya Puke" and "Forgotten Souls".
+On 2010, "September 21st, 1996" was released on vinyl.
+By late 1996, Brian LeBoeuf became the new vocalist.